-As the world population clocked 7.9 billion and counting let us have a look into the social media usage statistics around the world.
+As the population of the world population clocks 8 billion and counting, let’s have a look into the social media addiction statistics.

 Studies show that approximately 4.48 billion users are active across different social media platforms, which is more than half (~56%) of the total world population.